conorbergin/website/src/About/index.md

 layout: post.njk
 ---

+Welcome to my website.

+I built it with Eleventy and hosted it on Netlify, all quite painless.

+If you wish to contact me about what I write here you can email me using myname@protonmail.com.

-I am a graduate engineer looking for gainful employment in London.
+Incidently, I am currently looking for work in London.